Al-Sarakhsi: Kitab al-Mabsut

 Al-Sarakhsi's Mabsut is a commentary on the mukhtasar (epitome) by Muhammad b.
 Muhammad al-Marwazi, which in turn summarized some of the foundational texts of the Hanafi school written by Muhammad al-Shaybani.
 Al-Shaybani was a companion of Abū Ḥanīfah, the founder of the Hanafi school.
 In his Mabsut, Al-Sarakhsi reworks many of the concepts from al-Shaybani's works.
-He organized his work around points of dispute (ikhtilaf) and incorporated more information from the Hanafi school, as well as other schools of law.
+He organized his work around points of scholarly divergence (ikhtilaf) and incorporated more information from the Hanafi school, as well as other schools of law.
 The Mabsut is well-organized, covers topics comprehensively, explores points of dispute thoroughly, and manipulates hermeneutical argument well.
-These factors make the Mabsut a very influential piece of juristic literature; it was an important work of furu (the elaboration of rulings based on the Principles of Islamic jurisprudence) in the Hanafi school until the 19th century.
-"Its significance in later times is reflected in the statement of the 15th-century Hanafi jurist, 'Ala' al-Din al-Tarabulusi (d.
-1440): 'Whoever memorizes al-Mabsut and the doctrine of the ancient scholars becomes thereby a mujtahid.'"
+These factors make the Mabsut a very influential piece of juristic literature: it was an important work of furū‘ in the Hanafi school until the 19th century.
+(The furū‘, literally “branches”, are particular legal rulings built upon the usūl, or “roots”, which are the Principles of Islamic jurisprudence.)
+Its significance in earlier times is reflected in the statement of the 15th-century Hanafi jurist, 'Ala' al-Din al-Tarabulusi (d.
+1440): “Whoever memorizes al-Mabsut and the doctrine of the ancient scholars becomes thereby a mujtahid."
 Al-Sarakhsi deals with many themes in his Mabsut, these include juristic preference, the legality of doing activities with illegally obtained objects, zakat (alms tax, one of the Five Pillars of Islam) and land reclamation.

-In the Mabsut he defines the doctrine of istihasn, or juristic preference, as the "abandonment of the opinion to which reasoning by the doctrine of ...systematic reasoning would lead, in favor of a different opinion support by stronger evidence and adapted to what is accommodating to the people.
+In the Mabsut he defines the doctrine of istihsān, or juristic preference, as the "abandonment of the opinion to which reasoning by the doctrine of ...systematic reasoning would lead, in favor of a different opinion support by stronger evidence and adapted to what is accommodating to the people.
 Thereby, Sarakhsi neither undermines the importance of the exercise of the doctrine of systematic reasoning nor rejects it in any sense."
-In addition, al-Sarakhsi deals with the dilemma of doing a legal activity with an illegally obtained object.
-The fact that the object was obtained illegally does not mean that the legal activity becomes illegal.
+In addition, al-Sarakhsi deals with the dilemma of doing a legal activity with an illegally obtained object, opining that the fact that the object was obtained illegally does not mean that the legal activity becomes illegal.
 Al-Sarakhsi also deals with issues concerning zakat in the Mabsut.
 For example, if the collector comes and a person denies that something is taxable, he does not have to pay the tax on that item, since it is a duty to God.
 This is explained in the following passage from the Mabsut, which is quoted in Classical Islam: A Sourcebook of Religious Literature, by Norman Calder, Jawid Ahmad Mojaddedi, and Andrew Rippin: